Hormone Replacement Therapy (HRT) & Gender Affirming Surgery

 OK I need a letter, can you help me?

 I will send you some documents ahead of time for you to review and fill out, including a brief questionnaire to help gather relevant information.
+That way I can start your letter as soon as possible.

 Between your consultation and our appointment, we can usually cover everything we need.
 In order to ethically gather the information that needs to be in your letter, I may need to meet with you for more than one session.